What I Like About Mormons

 DB Ryen

-The Church of Jesus Christ of Latter-Day Saints often aren't accepted by mainstream Christians because of the differences in their doctrine.
+The Church of Jesus Christ of Latter-Day Saints often aren't accepted by mainstream Christians because of their doctrinal differences.
 But the way they live out their faith has impressed me thoroughly time and again.

 [Keywords: Mormon, faith, life, family, brotherhood, volunteer, church, Bible, Christianity, differences, similarities]